Historic Centre of Naples: Ancient Centre

-Only the ancient center, which incorporates the districts of San Giuseppe, Porto, Pendino, Mercato, San Lorenzo and Vicarìa which, more specifically, correspond almost to the area of the decumans of Naples, sees the existence of more than 200 historic churches to which the activity of famous exponents of Italian art are linked.
+Only the ancient centre, which incorporates the districts of San Giuseppe, Porto, Pendino, Mercato, San Lorenzo and Vicarìa which, more specifically, correspond almost to the area of the decumans of Naples, sees the existence of more than 200 historic churches to which the activity of famous exponents of Italian art are linked.
 Among the main artists there are: Giotto, Caravaggio, Donatello, Giuseppe Sanmartino, Luca Giordano, Cosimo Fanzago, Luigi Vanvitelli, Jusepe de Ribera, Domenichino, Guido Reni, Tino di Camaino, Marco dal Pino, Simone Martini, Mattia Preti and many others.

 During the medieval era, the city was divided into seats.
 These were: Capuana, Montagna, Nido, Porto, Portanova and Forcella.
 In this context the city was closed by its walls beyond which there was an absolute prohibition of construction.
-The characteristic that distinguished the ancient center of Naples, in fact, is the almost foreclosure of the development in extension of the city, thus favoring that "in height".
+The characteristic that distinguished the ancient centre of Naples, in fact, is the almost foreclosure of the development in extension of the city, thus favoring that "in height".
 The circumstance that the city rests on tufaceous soil has favored practices of raising existing buildings, drawing the material from the underground quarries already used since the first birth of the city.

 However, the shift of political power to the Maschio Angioino was a first impulse for the local aristocracy to drag their noble residences towards the western part of the city.

-The opening to the west with the Spanish viceroyalty
+Opening to the west with the Spanish viceroyalty

-The expansion of the city to the west, which took place in the 16th century with don Pedro de Toledo, entails the birth of the current "historic center".
+The expansion of the city to the west, which took place in the 16th century with don Pedro de Toledo, entails the birth of the current "historic centre".
 Thus the Spanish Quarters were born, with Via Toledo, Largo di Palazzo, Via Medina up to the Pizzofalcone area and Chiaia.

-The royal palace, specifically, was the reason for a real hoarding by the Neapolitan and foreign aristocrats of the empty spaces rising along the road that went directly to the residence of the viceroy, ie via Toledo.
+The royal palace, specifically, was the reason for a real hoarding by the Neapolitan and foreign aristocrats of the empty spaces rising along the road that went directly to the residence of the viceroy, i.e. via Toledo.